open-competency-library/software-development/devops/cicd/cicd2.md

 ---
 layout: default
-title: CI/CD Developer 1
+title: CI/CD Developer 2
 parent: DevOps
-grand_parent: Technologies
 nav_order: 3
 ---
-# CI/CD Developer 1
+# CI/CD Developer 2

-A developer who can build and manage CI pipelines.
+A developer who can build and manage full CI/CD pipelines.

 ## Master the following skills:

 - Describe devops as it relates to culture, departments and roles
-- List a few of the more popular SaaS CI/CD options
+- Compare/contrast Continuous Integration, Continuous Deployment and Continuous Delivery
-- Describe the purpose and process of CI
+- Describe the purpose and process of Continuous Deployment
-- Configure a pipeline using YAML
+- Configure the CD portion of a pipeline using YAML
-- Build a pipeline CI that automatically compiles code, runs tests and packages deliverables on every push
+- Build a pipeline CI/CD that accomplishes the following things automatically on every push:
+  - deploys deliverables to a remote web server
+  - migrates a remote database

 ## Suggested Learning: